katmore/napkin-notes/topics/science/scientific-rigor.md

 And importantly, this is not a doctrine of endless hedging.
 The model had to be repeatedly pushed me *away* from generic "we cannot really know" caveats.
 The point is to make the strongest inference the design actually earns—and then stop there.

-That's the baseline that will be useful for scientific discussions.
+That is a baseline that will be useful for scientific discussions.